oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 access token via a POST request (C).

-The application is then responsible for storing the access token (and optional refresh token) as securely as possible using appropriate browser APIs.
+The application is then responsible for storing the access token (and optional refresh token) as securely as possible using appropriate browser APIs, described in {{token-storage}}.

 When the JavaScript application in the browser wants to make a request to the Resource Server, it can interact with the Resource Server directly.
 It includes the access token in the request (D)